MLB 06: The Show

 MLB 06: The Show is a 2006 baseball video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2 and PlayStation Portable.
-It is the first game in the MLB: The Show franchise, after its predecessor series ended due to the formation of San Diego Studio from and 989 Sports.
+It is the first game in the MLB: The Show franchise, after its predecessor series ended, and the first not released under the 989 Sports name.
+It is the first Major League Baseball title to carry the San Diego Studio name.

 Gameplay

 In-game rosters

 The game does not feature any MLB player who is not a member of the Major League Baseball Players Association.
 However, there are some fictional players in the game that are similar to these missing players, most notably 'Reggie Stocker', a fictional player standing in for Barry Bonds, a play on the name Bonds, as in security bonds, and Stocker, as in stock broker, two money related names.

 Game modes

 "The Show" mode

 MLB 06: The Show features a career mode which is one of the game's unique features.
 This is known as "The Show" mode, giving the game its name.

 In this mode, the user creates a player and attempts to take him to Major League stardom.
 The game features officially licensed Double-A and Triple-A baseball leagues and teams from the 2006 season.
 By performing well, users can eventually guide their player to the major leagues.

 A unique aspect of the game mode is the user's controlling only one chosen player during gameplay, as opposed to the entire team.
 For example, if a player is pitching in a certain game, the gameplay will simulate half-innings in which the user's team is hitting.
 Also, a user-controlled starting pitcher's schedule will be simulated for all games in which the user does not pitch.